admin-ch/CovidCertificate-App-Android/README.md

 ## COVID Certificate App

-COVID Certificate is the official app for storing and presenting Swiss COVID certificates.
+COVID Certificate is the official app for storing and presenting COVID certificates issued in Switzerland.
 The certificates are kept and checked locally on the user's phone.

 <p align="center">